 How to get divorce in Minnesota

-You must sing a divorce agreement.
-In this document you need to state all the necessary aspects about the division of your property and children.
+The spouse must sign a divorce agreement.
+In this document the spouse need to state all the necessary aspects about the division of the property and children.